wavefrontHQ/docs/pages/doc/dashboards.md

 tags: [getting_started, dashboards]
 sidebar: doc_sidebar
 permalink: dashboards.html
-summary: This topic introduces Wavefront dashboards.
+summary: Learn about Wavefront dashboards.
 ---

 Dashboards group a set of related [charts](charts).
 All charts in a dashboard share [display